By: David M.H. Mclemore

 “Some people were becoming mechanics,” Gazi says, “And if you wanted to buy a car you asked them what you should buy, and they will always tell you to buy Mercedes.
 They are good, and if you need some parts to fix your car you can always find some used parts in our junkyards. ”

-Most of the Taxis are Mercedes, for a start, and you can see some fancier models parked around Skenderbeg Square or when walking there from Ibrahim Rugova street.
+Most of the Taxis are Mercedes, for a start, and you can see some fancier models parked around Skanderbeg Square or when walking there from Ibrahim Rugova street.
 The owners are always nearby, wearing sunglasses and puffing cigarettes as they lean against a nearby building.
 When you notice the vehicle and then notice the owner, you will be greeted with a smile and a nod.
 Take a picture with one of their great cars; they won’t mind a bit.
 So just how many Mercedes are here?
 With an estimated number of around 300,000 cars in Tirana alone and about 40% of those being Mercedes, you’ll probably see more Mercedes vehicles here than in most parts of Germany.
 A typical American and British misconception is that Mercedes is like a Ferrari and can’t be owned by normal people.
-Thus, there is a largely incorrect assumption that the Mercedes here in Albania are mainly stolen.
-Automotive enthusiast show ‘Top Gear’ got a bit of flack for an episode aired in 2011where this(as well as Mafia ties) were heavily suggested.
+Thus, there is a largely incorrect assumption that Mercedes here in Albania are mainly stolen.
+The automotive enthusiast show ‘Top Gear’ got a bit of flack for an episode aired in 2011where this(as well as Mafia ties) was heavily suggested.
 In fairness to the folks at ‘Top Gear’, their joke about an Albanian government minister, Spartak Poci being embarrassed when he was caught driving a stolen car at a Greek police checkpoint WAS true but this is hardly an everyday occurrence.

-Yes, there are stolen cars here, like everywhere else, but what most people don’t realize is that you can purchase a Mercedes in Germany relatively cheap and have it shipped to Albania for another $1000 USD.
+Yes, there are stolen cars here, like everywhere else, but what most people don’t realize is that you can purchase a Mercedes in Germany relatively cheaply and have it shipped to Albania for another $1000 USD.
 This actually makes them quite affordable, and the older Mercedes models consume less fuel and last longer on Albanian roads.
 This doesn’t mean you won’t see newer models, however.
-Albanians love their cars and the AMG C63, CLS55, G55 models are alive and well in Tirana.
+Albanians love their cars and the AMG C63, CLS55, and G55 models are alive and well in Tirana.
 Spotting a high-performance v8 that is not uncommon.
 If you spend the day walking in Tirana, you are sure to see one.

 No other car can climb mountains like a Mercedes-Benz!

-While the infrastructure in Albania has drastically improved in the last few years, there are plenty of dirt roads that require you have true driving skills and a strong heart in order to complete the challenge (make it alive).
-Watch out this E-Class and ML-Class driving on the dirt road to Progonat, Tepelene.
+While the infrastructure in Albania has drastically improved in the last few years, there are plenty of dirt roads that require you to have true driving skills and a strong heart in order to complete the challenge (make it alive).
+Watch out for this E-Class and ML-Class driving on the dirt road to Progonat, Tepelene.
 These are the types of roads that you may be driving on if you have to visit many small villages.